penmasters/zabbix-book/docs/ch04-zabbix-collecting-data/ipmi.md

 We will install for this a docker container on our Zabbix system or another system if you prefer.

 For the examples in this book, we use a fork of the official DMTF Redfish Mockup Server.
-The simulator runs in a container and provides a predictable, vendor-neutral Redfish API that is ideal for testing and monitoring examples.
+The simulator runs in a container and provides a predictable, vendor neutral Redfish API that is ideal for testing and monitoring examples.

 The following sections show how to run the simulator on Rocky Linux using Podman and on Ubuntu 24.04 using Docker.

 In both cases, the result is the same: a Redfish service listening locally on port 8000.

+---

 #### Rocky Linux (Podman)

 Rocky Linux uses Podman as its default container engine.
 Podman is daemonless, integrates well with system security, and can run Docker-compatible images without modification.

 **Install Podman**